Skip to main content

 PropertyTypeRequiredDescription

-Each branch has:
+Each branch contains:

-• id — Unique identifier for the branch
+• id — Unique identifier

 • label — Display name